KungoJung/dev-portfolio/README.md

 # Developer Portfolio Website ⚡️

 ### Welcome!
-My portfolio site was built to show my projects and connect with future employers and clients.
-I built the site from a Gatsby template, where I took the opportunity to thoroughly inspect the source code.
-It was my first time working with Gatsby, SaSS, and GraphQL, so I noted the original internal file structure to see how an experienced dev sets up front-end data flow for a static site.
-Short version: I was really impressed.
+My portfolio site was built from a Gatsby template, where I took the opportunity to thoroughly inspect the source code.
+It was my first time working with Gatsby, SaSS, and GraphQL, so learned how a more experienced dev sets up front-end data flow for a static site.

 ### What I Changed
 - Added external Link buttons to the top and bottom of the site